 St. Elmo is one of Colorado’s best-preserved Gold Rush ghost towns.
-And like Bodie, California, St. Elmo is also designated as a National Historic Landmark.
+And like Bodie, California, St. Elmo also became a National Historic Landmark.

 Founded in 1880, nearly 2,000 people settled in St. Elmo when gold and silver mining started there.
 The boomtown was in its heyday in the 1890s, featuring five hotels, saloons, a newspaper office, and a school.

 By the 1920s, St. Elmo had seen better days.
-The mining business dried up, and the train service to the town was closed.
+The mining business dried up, and the train service to the town closed.

 Although considered a ghost town, St. Elmo still has a few residents left today.
 The remaining structures in the town include a general store, which still operates May through October every year.

 Like most ghost towns, there are legends about hauntings in St. Elmo.
-One famous story is about a former resident named Annabelle, an eccentric woman who roamed the town with a rifle to protect her property.
+One famous story recounts the story of a former resident named Annabelle, an eccentric woman who roamed the town with a rifle to protect her property.